1. Denver is near the mountains, not in them.

 There is a step on the State Capitol Building that is exactly 5,280 feet (1,609 meters) above sea level.
 In Denver's rarified air, golf balls go 10 percent farther.
 So do cocktails.
 Alcoholic drinks pack more of a wallop than at sea level.
-The sun feels warmer in the thinner atmosphere, but your coffee is cooler, because water boils at 202 degrees (94 degrees celcius).
+The sun feels warmer in the thinner atmosphere, but your coffee is cooler because water boils at 202 degrees (94 degrees Celsius).

 3. Denver has one of the most walkable downtowns in the nation.

 Denver boasts the 10th largest downtown in America and one of the most exciting and walkable.
-Within a mile radius, downtown Denver has three major sports stadiums, the nation's second-largest performing arts center, three colleges with 30,000 students, an assortment of art and history museums, a mint that produces 10 billion coins a year, a river offering white water rafting, more than 8,400 hotel rooms, a $140 million theme and water park, a $100 million aquarium and 300 restaurants.
+Within a mile radius, downtown Denver has three major sports stadiums, the nation's second-largest performing arts center, three colleges, an assortment of art and history museums, a mint that produces 10 billion coins a year, a river offering whitewater rafting, more than 11,000 hotel rooms, a downtown theme and water park, downtown aquarium and hundreds of chef-driven restaurants.

 4. Denver has 300 days of sunshine a year.

 Located east of a major mountain range, Denver has a mild, dry and sunny climate with more annual hours of sun than San Diego or Miami Beach.
-In winter, Denver is dryer than Phoenix with an average daily high of 45 degrees (7 degees celcius) in February.
+In winter, Denver is dryer than Phoenix with an average daily high of 45 degrees (7 degrees Celsius) in February.
 Golf courses remain open all year and have been played as many as 30 days in January.

 6. Denver has one of the most unique city park systems in the nation.